-Coursesprovide academic skills instruction, GED preparation and reading instruction for eligible adults.
+Courses provide academic skills instruction, GED preparation and reading instruction for eligible adults.
 Adult education assists adults in improving educational attainment levels and successfully entering employment and continuing education.
-The instruction may also include life skills, employability skills and computer literacy.

-- COMPASS Assessment Preparation - Courses provide academic skills instruction in reading,language, and/or mathto help students prepare for the COMPASS placement test.
+- College Assessment Preparation - Courses provide academic skills instruction in reading,language, and/or mathto help students prepare for the college placement test.
 Students are first assessed on the TABE and then mayreceive classroom instruction, one-on-one tutoring,learning lab hours, or a combination of any of thethree.

 - Distance Learning